SirJohn42Walker/SirJohn42Walker/README.md

 Things I have been doing until now (in no specific order):
 - Waiter
-- Delivery driver
+- Delivery driver (can't recommend)
 - Sound-assistant at a theater
 - Housekeeping
-- Student of many things
+- Student of literature and philosophy

 <!--
 **SirJohn42Walker/SirJohn42Walker** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.